zachartrand/SoME-3/index.md

 $$ \log_b{(a^c)} = c \log_b{(a)} $$

-Each of these properties allow us to reduce the argument of the logarithm in different ways.
+Each of these properties allows us to reduce the argument of the logarithm in different ways.
 Using the first property, if we have the natural logarithm of a known value (2 and 10 are common choices), we can reduce the argument by powers of that constant until we get a small enough input.
 Let's use 15 as an example.
 If we have the natural logarithm of 2 calculated, we can keep dividing 15 by 2 until it is close